 Making History with 'KOD'

 The rapper's audience eagerly welcomed the April 2018 release of his fifth studio album, KOD, which shattered Spotify's opening-day streaming record en route to the Billboard top spot.
 Days later, it was announced that Cole had become the first artist to debut three simultaneous singles on the Billboard Hot 100, with "Kevin's Heart," "ATM" and KOD's title track all surfacing on the chart.

 Establishing His Own Label, Nonprofit Work

-As a thoughtful, contemplative rapper, J. Cole generally stays away from beefing with other artists or living a gaudy, front-page lifestyle.
 He runs the Dreamville Records label with his former St. John's University classmate Ibrahim Hamad, releasing music by up-and-coming artists including Omen, Bas and Cozz.

 The label shares a name with his Dreamville Foundation, a non-profit Cole established in his hometown.
 Set up to “bridge the gap between the worlds of opportunity and the urban youth of Fayetteville, NC,” it runs a series of events and programs, including a reading club and essay contests.

 Cole is married to Melissa Heholt, with whom he has a child.
 He recently purchased the childhood home after which he named his 2014 Forest Hills Drive album, with the intention of developing it into temporary rent-free accommodation for single mothers.